MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

     > **Note**: This will make it easy to add tasks and other work items to the features.

 1. Hover with the mouse pointer over the rectangle representing the **Training dashboard** feature.
-This will reveal the ellipsis symbol in its upper right corner.
+This will reveal the ellipsis (called "Actions" when hovering or "...") symbol in its upper right corner.
-1. Click the ellipsis icon and, in the dropdown list, select **Add Product Backlog Item**.
+1. Click the ellipsis (called "Actions" when hovering or "...") icon and, in the dropdown list, select **Add Product Backlog Item**.
 1. In the textbox of the new product backlog item, type **As a customer, I want to view new tutorials** and press the **Enter** key to save the entry.

     > **Note**: This creates a new product backlog item (PBI) work item that is a child of the feature and shares its area and iteration.